rosadecsai/grouping_authors/README.md

 ### Dataset
-The dataset can be downloaded from [here](https://drive.ugr.es/index.php/s/I8BKFvpVQtVdYZ5)
+The dataset can be downloaded from [here](https://drive.ugr.es/index.php/s/I8BKFvpVQtVdYZ5).
+The dataset was built in May 2024.
+We collect the information of every author from Web of Science.

 ### Source
 * search_similarity_author_journal generates different files.
 Between them, we note: